-Vermont blacksmith Thomas Davenport is credited with making the first electric motor back in the 1830s.
+Vermont blacksmith Thomas Davenport supposedly made the first electric motor back in the 1830s.
 His idea didn’t take off.
 He couldn’t get funding, so he moved to New York City and launched a mechanics journal instead, printed on a press fueled by?
 You guessed it.
 An electric motor.

 Today’s EV motors are a far cry from Davenport’s initial design, but they both accomplish the same goal: using electricity to turn a wheel.
 In the later 1800s, advances in technology helped to make electric vehicles more popular.
 At the turn of the century, most of the cars on the road in the United States were actually electric.